jspecht3/terminal-tutorial/README.md

 This output is telling us there are 4 newlines, 15 words, and 73 characters.
 However, after counting the number of characters, you will see that there are only 69 visible characters (you can trust me instead of counting yourself).
 This is because the first three lines end with a "hidden character" `\n` and the last line ends with a hidden character `NUL`.

 The use of hidden characters is not particularly relevant to the rest of the tutorial, so feel free to skip this paragraph if you do not care.
 If you do care, it makes perfect sense that there are hidden charcters used when constructing text files.
 The protocol for these characters is now Unicode, but was historically ASCII.
 These protocols tell the computer how to convert text input, which is human legible, to binary, which is computer legible.
 Without the inclusion of hidden characters, your text editor would not know where to start a new line, put a heading, end a file, or so much more.
-If you are interested in other hidden characters, you can check out the (List of Unicode characters Wikipedia](https://en.wikipedia.org/wiki/List_of_Unicode_characters).
+If you are interested in other hidden characters, you can check out the [List of Unicode characters Wikipedia](https://en.wikipedia.org/wiki/List_of_Unicode_characters).

 Now that we have some text in `example.txt`, let's create a copy named `copy.txt` with :sparkles: `cp`, which is short for copy.
 ```